-Associate Professor Puri is an established leader in the area of Industrial biotechnology.
-He obtained his PhD in India, and did his postdoctoral research at University of Oxford, UK.
-The major area of his research includes “microbial bioprocessing” where emphasis is laid upon developing technologies to produce and purify novel molecules such as proteins/ enzymes/ bioactives from variety of unexplored habitats such as marine, and waste agriculture resources.
-He has contributed towards research areas including: Bioprocessing for bioactive production, Nutraceutical extraction for human health and Nanobiotechnology approaches for bioenergy production.
-He has published 110 research papers (see SCOPUS, Researchgate, Google Scholar) in the leading International journals of the discipline "Biotechnology and Applied Microbiology".
-Over the years, he has supervised 20 students to PhD completion in the discipline of biotechnology.
-He is on the Editorial board of research journals such as Frontiers in Bioengineering and Biotechnology, Catalysts, ISRN Biotechnology, Marine Drugs and AIMS Energy.
+Associate Professor Puri is an established leader in the area of bioprocessing (industrial biotechnology).
+He obtained his Ph.D. in India and did his postdoctoral research at the University of Oxford, UK.
+The major area of his research includes “microbial cell manufacturing” where the emphasis is laid upon developing technologies to produce and purify novel molecules such as proteins/ enzymes/ bioactives from a variety of unexplored habitats such as marine, and waste agricultural resources.
+He has contributed to research areas including Bioprocessing for bioactive production (Omega-3 fatty acids, Lipases, and Carotenoids), Nutraceutical extraction for benefitting human health and Nanobiotechnology approaches for bioenergy production.
+He has published 140 research papers (see SCOPUS, Researchgate, and Google Scholar) in the leading international journals of the discipline "Biotechnology and Applied Microbiology".
+Over the years, he has supervised 20 students to Ph.D. completion in the discipline of biotechnology.
+He is on the Editorial board of research journals such as Frontiers in Bioengineering and Biotechnology, Catalysts, Marine Drugs, and Journal of Carbohydrate Polymer Technology.

 2015: Fellow of the Royal Society of Chemistry (FRSC), UK